MahediKamalFSM/F1.VISA.USA/README.md

 - Many airlines provide special offers for students.
 Check how to avail a discount as an international student.
 - Turkish Airlines offer- https://www.youtube.com/watch?v=nxHJBQIE50k
 - Emirates Airlines offer- https://www.youtube.com/watch?v=qW1rw2tSszw
-- Check what is the baggage limit for all the flight. eg; if your first flight allow 2 bag and 2nd flight allow 1 bag only then it will be a problem.
-So, check before you buy ticket.
+- Check what the baggage limit is for all the flights. eg; if your first flight allow 2 bag and 2nd flight allows 1 bag only, then it will be a problem.
+So, check before you buy a ticket.

 ### Booking First Accommodation
 - On-campus vs off-campus  [Coming Soon ...]